 Catching a cold or flu can require days or weeks of recovery, even with antibiotics.
 In working with thousands of patients over the years, I’ve developed a set of cold remedies to help you recover faster, boost your immune function, and prevent viral infections so you won’t need antibiotics.

 Before I lay this out for you, I’ll remind you that it is always important to have awareness for your body and to individualize your approach based on your unique needs and dosage requirements.
 What works well for another person may not work well for you.
 It is a matter of trying products and learning from your experience to fine-tune and find your best cold/flu prevention strategy.

 And – very important – do not use these guidelines as a substitute for professional support.
-I encourage you to contact your health care provider as soon as you realize that you have caught a cold, flu, or other respiratory infection.
+I encourage you to contact your health care practitioner and naturopathic doctor as soon as you realize that you have caught a cold, flu, or other respiratory infection.
 This way they can provide you with specific dosages and support based on your individual situation.
 It is especially important to contact your health care provider if you (or your child) have a fever over 102 degrees, yellow phlegm, shortness of breath, and/or symptoms that last more than a few days.